 San Luis Obispo, California

 El Chorro is somewhat remote and only about half of the 63 sites were taken.
-The best part was waking up and realizing the campground shower requires quarters and we only had a couple of them.
-Before this, I had no idea how quick I could be at taking a shower.
+The best part was waking up and realizing the campground shower requires quarters and we didn’t come prepared.
 My advice is to bring quarters if you want to get clean and avoid an extremely quick shower.

 Unfortunately we didn’t have enough time to check out any of the beautiful hiking spots in the San Luis Obispo area.
 We really wanted to hike the “Big Falls” trail.